codigo/basic-infra-setup/README.md

 - `.github/workflows/`: Contains GitHub Actions workflow files for CI/CD
 - `bin/`: Utility scripts for the project
 - `infra/`: Pulumi infrastructure-as-code files
+  - `serverProvider.ts`: Defines the `ServerProvider` interface
+  - `hetznerProvider.ts`: Implements the `ServerProvider` interface for Hetzner
 - `mau-app/`: Main application code and configuration
 - `tooling/`: Additional tools and utilities for the project
 - `docker-compose.mau-app.yaml`: Docker Compose file for the main application